-When an employee is transferred to a new position in the same class for which he or she is qualified and which has the same pay grade, he or she shall be transferred at their current factored rate of pay.
+When an employee is transferred to a new position in the same class for which they are qualified and which has the same pay grade, they shall be transferred at their current factored rate of pay.
 The employee's merit anniversary date shall remain the same as in the former position.